rdegges/rdegges-blog/articles/2012/heroku-isnt-for-idiots.md

-% Heroku Isn't for Idiots
+Title: Heroku Isn't for Idiots
-%
+Date: 2012-06-03 18:39
-%
+Author: Randall Degges

-# Heroku Isn't for Idiots
+Tags: programming, heroku, rant

 **WARNING**: This is a *bit* of a rant.
 I'm going to assume you have a basic understanding of [Heroku][], and web application architecture.